 This kale detox salad is super nourishing without skimping on flavor.
 You’ll love the combo of crunchy raw vegetables, marinated mushrooms and roasted Brussels sprouts tossed in a light balsamic dressing.

 Have you ever felt like you needed to detox?
-I usually feel like I need it most after a vacation or a weekend that’s full of indulgences — like wine with the girls on Friday night, date night that includes a decadent dinner on Saturday and a day full of snacking on Sunday.
-This makes sense because alcohol, high sugar foods and processed foods can slow down or hinder our digestive systems.
-Of course our bodies have their own natural detoxification system but sometimes it doesn’t hurt to get back to the basics and help your body with the process.
-That’s my goal for the next two weeks.
+I usually feel like I need one most after a vacation or a weekend that’s full of indulgences — like wine with the girls on Friday night, date night that includes a decadent dinner on Saturday and a day full of snacking on Sunday.

+Feeling this way makes total sense because alcohol, high sugar foods and processed junk can slow down or hinder our digestive systems.
+Of course our bodies have their own natural detoxification system but sometimes it doesn’t hurt to get back to the basics and help your body with the cleansing process.
+That’s my goal for the next couple weeks.

-- ½-1 cup cooked black beans
+- 1 cup cooked black beans

-- ¼ cup raw sunflower seeds
+- 1/4 cup raw sunflower seeds

-- ½ avocado, sliced
+- 1 avocado, sliced

-- ¼ cup balsamic vinegar
+- 1/4 cup balsamic vinegar